Covid: What You Need to Know Before Your Surgical Appointment

 Is there anything else we should know about this evolving process?

 We had a patient who was pushed on the calendar a few times but kept testing negative which is important.
-Then had a holiday gathering and when they went in for pre-op testing got a positive test.
+Then had a gathering and when they went in for pre-op testing got a positive test.
 We had to cancel the procedure.
 Naturally, they were really upset, and they weren’t out at restaurants, someone exposed them at home.

 Are there any changes to non-surgical appointments?